 - 1.1.
 School staff members need to be aware of specific safeguarding issues and be alert to any risks. - 1.2.
-The Stoke-on-Trent and Staffordshire Safeguarding Children Board Procedures, has detailed information, policy and procedure on many of the specific issues identified below.
+The Staffordshire Safeguarding Children Board Procedures, has detailed information, policy and procedure on many of the specific issues identified below.
 We will follow the local procedures for responding to risks.